giantswarm/docs-indexer/README.md

 ## Elasticsearch schema

-This indexer creates an Elasticsearch index with the mapping defined in the file `docs_mapping.json`.
+This indexers create Elasticsearch indices with the mappings defined in the files `mappings/*.json`.

 Here is some additional information on the index fields: